 “He probably just puts up with it because he has no choice.
 I would hate it too, if I were him.”

-Allie hadn’t ever seen Lisbeth this worked up, and felt helpless.
+Allie hadn’t ever seen Lisbeth this worked up and felt helpless.
 The girls often did each other’s laundry, and everyone knew to whom which bras belonged: Mandy favored pastel colors, with the underwire boost and support.
-Allie liked black and lacey, but also had some in bright colors like hot pink, red, and purple.
+Allie liked black and lacy, but also had some in bright colors like hot pink, red, and purple.
 Jules’ were white or blue, no nonsense—the kind that came two in a box.
-And then there were Lisbeth’s… adolescent and unsexy, without even the pretense of cups—just triangles of cotton, with a little satin bow in the middle.
+And then there were Lisbeth’s…adolescent and unsexy, without even the pretense of cups—just triangles of cotton, with a little satin bow in the middle.
 Thirty-two AA.
 “Give it more time, maybe you’re just delayed.”

 “What about wearing a padded bra?”

 “I guess I’ll have to.
 I wish I could get implants.”

 “Oh stop!
 I bet you’re just delayed.
 I bet they grow.”

 “You can’t understand, because you’re normal.
 But sometimes people make comments, and they have no idea how much it hurts.
 For instance, at the beginning of freshman year we had to get measured for our gym uniforms, Miss Taylor, the gym teacher, puts the measuring tape around my chest and screams out ‘Twenty-six!’
 And the girl taking notes was like, ‘Twenty-six, are you sure?’ and everyone laughed.
 I thought I would die.”

 “It seems so unfair.
 Having cancer and losing my hair wasn’t bad enough?
 I feel like God is punishing me for something.”